 With full disclosure, I was sent both a Cricut Explore Air 2 and Silhouette Cameo 3 for free for review.
 I have owned a Cricut machine for a long time.
 I started by purchasing my own Cricut Expression machine and cartridges.
-Then, I started blogging, and I was lucky enough to connect with Cricut and they sent me the new Cricut Explore to try.
+Shortly after I started blogging, I was lucky enough to connect with Cricut and they sent me the new Cricut Explore to try.
 And now, I have the newest Cricut machines – the Cricut Explore Air 2 and the Cricut Maker.

 Cricut Explore Air 2 vs. Silhouette Cameo 3